Sligo: Economy

 Sligo is a major services and shopping centre within this region.
 As of 2016 the service sector is the primary employment sector in the county, employing 18,760 (71.7%) of workforce.
 Industry and construction makes up 17% (4,427) of employment, and agriculture, forestry and fishing 7.2% (1,868).
 The total number employed is 26,002.
 3,843 people are employed in agency assisted (IDA) companies.
 Sligo borough labour catchment as of 2016 is 21,824.
 92% of enterprises in Sligo are micro-enterprises of 10 or fewer employees.

 Sligo has traditionally been a centre for the tool-making industry.

 The pharmaceutical industry is significant with several companies producing goods for this sector, including Abbott (Ireland) Ltd, which is among the largest employers in Sligo.

 Development has occurred along the River Garavogue with the regeneration of J.F.K.
 Parade (2000), Rockwood Parade (1993–1997), and The Riverside (1997–2006), as well as two new footbridges over the river, one on Rockwood Parade (1996) and one on The Riverside (1999).
-Sligo has a variety of independent shops and shopping malls.
-There is a retail park in Carraroe, on the outskirts of Sligo.
+Sligo has a number of independent shops and shopping malls, and there is a retail park on the town's outskirts at Carraroe.

 Culture

-The culture of County Sligo, especially of North Sligo, was an inspiration on both poet and Nobel laureate W. B. Yeats and his brother, the artist and illustrator Jack Butler Yeats.
-A collection of Jack B. Yeats's art is held in The Niland Gallery on The Mall in Sligo.
+The culture of County Sligo, especially of North Sligo, was an inspiration for both poet and Nobel laureate W. B. Yeats and his brother, the artist and illustrator Jack Butler Yeats.
+A collection of Jack B. Yeats's art is housed in The Niland Gallery, part of the Model centre on The Mall in Sligo.
 The Yeats Summer School takes place every year in the town.

 Sligo town has connections with Goon Show star and writer Spike Milligan, whose father was from Sligo, and a plaque was unveiled at the former Milligan family home on Sligo's Holborn Street.